 Paying the rent means less money for shopping

 How much you’ll dole out over Black Friday and Cyber Monday may come down to whether you rent or own.
 About 71% of renters say they plan to spend an average $275.32.
 Compare that with the 73% of homeowners who plan to spend an average $556.69 this retail holiday.

 Perhaps not surprisingly, 83% of those who still live with family say they’ll drop close to double the amount that renters plan to spend — a high $611.94.

 People with full-time jobs say they’re all in on Black Friday 2018, with 85% expecting to spend an average $734.05 on the big sales.
 Students are just as likely to take advantage of Black Friday sales as those with full-time jobs (85%), but they’ll spend about 60% less — or an average $296.50.

 It sounds like those in and around the Great Lakes might have the deepest reservoirs of cash, with Wisconsinites saying they plan to milk Black Friday sales for all they’re worth at an average $1,392.60 each.
 The folks from America’s Dairyland are followed by Texans ($1,171.91) and New Yorkers ($878.71).

 While those from Wisconsin are expected to spend the most on average, it’s New Yorkers who top the list of those who plan to shop the sales, with 85% saying they’ll buying something, followed by Illinois (83%) and California (80%).

 Do you regret your shopping spree?
 You’re not alone!

-The average amount spent per item was $431, totalling to over a whopping $46 billion of regretful discounted purchases in the past year!
+The average amount spent per item was $1,006.94, totaling a whopping $132.7 billion in remorseful discounted purchases in just the past year.

-When it comes to household income, generally those with a lower income are less likely to purchase sale items they regret, and when they do, are more likely to spend less per item compared to those with higher income.
+When it comes to household income, those with lower incomes tend to be less likely to purchase sale items they regret.
+And when they do, they are more likely to spend less per item compared to those with higher incomes.